ucarbonregistry/Project----575/README.md

 measuring water withdrawals and consumption while implementing initiatives to enhance water efficiency at their operations.

+The constructed SCP is receiving water from surrounding nine different interconnected catchment area which includes Dam-1,2,3 (Capacity 24 Lacs KL) & Dam C (Capacity 15 Lac KL).
+Google coordinates for these natural catchments are verified for, Dam -1:
+27°23'26.5"N 95°36'34.3"E, Dam-2: 27°23'15.3"N 95°36'34.1"E,
+Dam-3: 27°23'06.2"N 95°36'39.5"E and Dam – C, 27°22'55.5"N
+95°37'21.1"E.

+Liquid effluent streams generated from various sources within refinery complex are routed to the existing effluent treatment plant (ETP) of design capacity API: 375 m3/hr,TPI: 273 M3/hr, DAF: 200 m3/hr & operating capacity is 84 – 110 m3/hr for treating the waste water from all the units/sources.

+Annual rainwater harvesting has been calculated for SCP and actual water harvested through SCP is considered based on flow meter readings.
+Recycled water quantity from ETP outlet flow meter readings have been considered in PCNMR for RoUs estimation.
+Uncertainty factors (2%) for Surface outflow-based meter readings estimation have been taken into account for eligible RoUs calculation.

 ETP is fully operational since its inception in 1989.

 To address freshwater needs and support groundwater replenishment, they have established rainwater